 Jamila Glass – Dance Educator & Choreographer

-I have taught classes at USC Kaufman, Pace University, CLI Conservatory, UCLA, Loyola Marymount University, Cal State Fullerton, Cal State Long Beach, Loyola Marymount University, Texas Christian University, Hussian College Los Angeles, Riverside Dance Festival (Florida), and Renaissance Arts Academy, and created works for L.A.
+My teaching spans universities and institutions across the U.S., including on-campus programs, festivals, and curated student groups, such as USC Kaufman, Pace University, CLI Conservatory, UCLA, Loyola Marymount University, Cal State Fullerton, Cal State Long Beach, Texas Christian University, Shenandoah University, El Camino College, Hussian College Los Angeles, Riverside Dance Festival (Florida), Renaissance Arts Academy, and Ruth Osawa High School Conservatory (San Francisco), and I’ve been commissioned to create works for L.A.
 Contemporary Dance Company, Texas Christian University (twice), Cal State Fullerton (twice), Southern Illinois University Edwardsville, Riverside Dance Festival (Florida), and Co/Motion Creation Intensive (Boston).
-Additionally, universities regularly invite me to conduct mock auditions for their seniors, provide feedback for students, and to lead lectures on film directing and working as a choreographer in film and television.

-I have curated summer and winter intensives for LACDC for over a decade, attracting students from around the world who have gone on to attend competitive university dance programs and work professionally in both the concert and commercial dance industries.
+I curated summer and winter intensives for LACDC for over a decade, attracting hundreds of students from around the world who have gone on to attend competitive university dance programs and work professionally in both the concert and commercial dance industries.
 I am also the co-founder of the Los Angeles Choreographers Institute, an intensive leadership development program incorporating a holistic approach to the business side of dance-making.

 My choreography work includes Netflix's Dear White People (Justin Simien) as series choreographer for their final musical season, PRADA’s Galleria campaign (Xavier Dolan/Vogue Italia’s Ferdinando Verderi), Hulu's feature film Bad Hair (Justin Simien), BET's TV series "Twenties" (Emmy award-winning Lena Waithe), and HBO’s The Beauty of Blackness (Tiffany Johnson).
 I also choreographed and co-directed two commercials for Splice, the music industry’s leading royalty-free sample library, and recently began a collaboration with Airbnb Originals, which creates extraordinary experiences exclusively for Airbnb.